quasardd/react-query-restful/README.md

 # REST React Query

 `rest-react-query` is just a small collection of hooks that make it easy to integrate React Query into a REST API.
+Compatible with React Native.

 ### Installing